-The Counseling Center at the University of Central Missouri provides a variety of services and offers a safe place for you to address any concerns you have about your life or the way you are functioning.
+Part of Campus Community Health at UCM, the Counseling Center at the University of Central Missouri provides a variety of services and offers a safe place for you to address any concerns you have about your life or the way you are functioning.
 Our professional clinicians are here to listen and offer guidance on a variety of personal and social issues.

-If you or another student are experiencing an urgent or crisis situation, such as a suicide attempt, call the Counseling Center at 660-543-4060 during office hours for same-day appointments.
-Or:
+If you or another student are experiencing an urgent or crisis situation, call the Counseling Center at 660-543-4060 during office hours for same-day appointments.

 24-Hour Suicide Prevention Lifeline

 The national suicide prevention lifeline, 1-800-273-TALK (8255), is available 24 hours daily to anyone in suicidal crisis or emotional distress.
 Your call may be routed to the crisis center nearest you.

 Clinical services are available both in-person (public health conditions permitting) and via telemental health.
 Please note that masks are required to be worn in the center by all individuals, regardless of vaccination status.

 Brief Counseling Services: We offer multiple modalities of our brief counseling services, including individual and couples, counseling and group therapy.